- Sydney Eye Tower or the Westfield tower

 It’s beautiful and nice to grab a drink at the Opera bar, just to sit and enjoy the vibe and views.
 New Year’s Eve is the best time to be at this spot.

 You will definitely need a couple of hours at least to just walk around the Botanical Gardens.
 It is quite interesting as you come across a lot of different kinds of plants and let’s not forget the views you have from the garden.
 Behind the garden is the Sydney Opera house.
-You can also walk around and reach this spot from where you can see the Opera House aligned with the Harbour Bridge.
-I think this is the best and my favourite view from the Botanical Garden.
 There’s also a little pond where you can find Eels swimming around.
 You can do yoga/meditation also, as it’s really not a loud place at all.
-It’s also a nice place for a picnic!
+Fantastic for a picnic.

 Bondi has a life of its own.
 It has an incredible beach where 85% of the visitors are probably tourists.
 It has nice bars, restaurants and ice cream parlours.
 If you do make it to Bondi, I highly recommend the coastal walk to Coogee.
 You will need some time at hand and if you’re not up for a long hike/walk, try the coastal walk from Bondi to Bronte – it will probably take about 20 minutes.
 Definitely worth it!

 P.S Read my Bondi to Coogee coastal walk blog for details 🙂

 They say, “double bay double pay”.
 This is an upscale area where you will come across a lot of fancy restaurants, bars, and lounges.
 There is only one place here that has no lockout time and it’s called the Sheaf.
 Don’t forget to dress up when you go here!